 - Strong language and communication skills (written and oral)

-- Ability to give presentations to large groups
+- Ability to give presentations to large groups of potential volunteers

 - Desire to share the Jumpstart mission with the community